russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/README.md

 ## Contact

-For questions or additional support, please contact the IT Support team or open an issue in this repository.
+For questions or additional support, please open an issue on this repo!